-Help the District's restoration staff collect plant seeds that will be used to reestablish native plant communities in the Kane County forest preserves.
+Help the District's Natural Resource Management staff collect plant seeds that will be used to reestablish native plant communities in the Kane County forest preserves.
 We'll provide the hand tools to harvest woodland, prairie and/or wetland seeds at preserves throughout the County.
-Summer seed harvests are held Wednesday mornings, June through August.
-Fall seed harvests are held Wednesday mornings, September through November.
+Seed harvests are typically held Wednesday mornings, June through November.
 Please see the District's Facebook page for dates and locations.

 Forest Preserve Stewards, in conjunction with our Natural Resource Management team and Volunteer Coordinator have various restoration workdays scheduled throughout the Kane County forest preserves.
 To see the current list of upcoming workdays, click here.